beautiful/view/README.markdown

 ```

 If the first parameter is a string path then it will be
 encapsulated into a Template object.
-Which object is
-decided in the following order:

-1. If `ViewModel::$_template_class` is defined in your
-   `ViewModel` then it will be used.

-2. Else `Template::$default_class` will be used.
-This is
+`Template::$default_class` will be used in this case.
-   set to `Template_PHP` by default.

 You can then override this setting when calling
 `View::render()` by passing a `Template` object as the